ibuddieat/zk_libcod/README.md

   - Added support for map commands in custom rcon callback
   - Allow to show head icons to both teams (via `axis_allies`)
   - Excluded clients with wrong password from scoreboard
-  - Patched `Com_PrintMessage` so that strings that begin with a caret are printed properly
+  - Patched `Com_PrintMessage` so that strings that begin with a caret are printed properly in console
 - 🗒 Improvements in documentation and code
   - Added a crash logger that saves debugging information (locally)
   - Added documentation for all new functions and some where documentation was missing